Hamiltonian Cycles on Ammann-Beenker Tilings: Introduction

 We do not purport to solve an NPC problem.
 Rather, we show that AB is a previously unknown special case of the Hamiltonian cycle problem which lies in P rather than NPC.
 As such, it does not follow that all NP problems can be solved in polynomial time on AB.
 However, we might reasonably hope that our Hamiltonian cycles permit new solutions to certain problems on AB, and indeed we find that this is the case.
-Using both the Hamiltonian cycles and the inherited discrete scale symmetry of AB tilings, we find exact solutions on AB to a range of other non-trivial problems which are NPC in general graphs~\cite{garey1979computers}.
+Using both the Hamiltonian cycles and the inherited discrete scale symmetry of AB tilings, we find exact solutions on AB to a range of other nontrivial problems which are NPC in general graphs~\cite{garey1979computers}.
 We present three cases which have important applications to physics.

-For example, by solving the `equal-weight travelling salesperson problem' (Sec.~\ref{subsec:impossible1}) on AB we provide a maximally efficient route for a scanning tunneling microscopy (STM) tip to follow in order to scan every atom on the surface of an AB quasicrystal in a given area.
-Given that a state of the art STM measurement might take of order a month, such efficient routes are highly desirable.
+For example, by solving the equal-weight traveling salesperson problem (Sec.~\ref{subsec:impossible1}) on AB we provide a maximally efficient route for a scanning tunneling microscopy (STM) tip to follow in order to scan every atom on the surface of an AB quasicrystal in a given area.
+Given that a state of the art STM measurement might take on the order of a month, such efficient routes are highly desirable.
 The problem of finding them is not present in periodic crystals, where efficient routes can be found by following crystal symmetries.